ECB's Demetriades says banking union feasible, urgent

 Cyprus sought financial support from its EU partners and the IMF in June after its two largest banks sought state assistance due to their heavy exposure to the restructure of Greek debt.

-Consultations with lenders have been inconclusive but Demetriades reiterated previous comments that he expected a successful conclusion by the end of next month.
+Consultations with lenders have been inconclusive but Demetriades reiterated previous comments that he expected a succssful conclusion by the end of next month.

 “Our aim, as the central bank, is to bring the talks to a successful conclusion by the end of October 2012,” he said.